VLUX04/CPD/assign2/doc/README.md

 * First login is done with username/password (loaded or hardcoded by `AuthenticationManager`)
 * Session token is saved on disk in `helpers/token_<username>.txt`
-* Upon reconnect, token is used for seamless re-entry (without typing credentials)
+* Upon reconnect, if it is still valid (hasn't expired), token is used for seamless re-entry (without typing credentials)

 ---